dapr/blog/daprblog/content/posts/2025/dapr-is-a-devs-best-friend/index.md

 4. **Show production voices, not slides:** Keep two or three short quotes handy (like the ones above) and link to the CNCF case study pages for credibility with legal/compliance and the PMO.

-5. **Adopt incrementally:** Introduce Dapr API-by-API (e.g., start with service invocation + mTLS, then add pub/sub, then state).
+5. **Adopt incrementally:** Introduce Dapr API-by-API (e.g., start with secrets, then service invocation, then add pub/sub, then state etc).
 This lets teams feel wins quickly without a “big-bang” rewrite.

 ## **Quick talk tracks by persona**